smintio/Portals-Components-SDK/Tools/Portals-SDK-PublishComponent-CLI/Release/README.md

 Download
 ========

-Download the ZIP archive suitable for the target environment to a convenient location.
+Download the ZIP archive suitable for your operating system to a convenient location.

 Extract the archive.